dan-peacock/c1-demos/demos/vault_and_softhsm2_on_aws/README.md

 ]
 ```

 vault:
 ssh into the instance using the connection_string and then
-- start the vault process  in backgroup
+- start the vault process  in background
 `nohup vault server -config=vault/config.hcl &`
 - optional: see vault logs
 `tail [-f] nohup.out`